joostn/OpenJsCad/README.md

 Contributions are welcome, fork me on GitHub!

-The only content here is the 'GUI' part (i.e. index.html) in the gh-pages branch at https://github.com/joostn/OpenJsCad/tree/gh-pages
+The only content here is in the gh-pages branch at https://github.com/joostn/OpenJsCad/tree/gh-pages

 The actual CSG engine is in csg.js, while OpenJsCad.js contains the user interface.